 Rosario woke up to the feeling of something crawling on her skin.

 Despite her soreness, nothing seemed to be broken; thankfully, it hadn’t been a long fall, and what felt like a pile of hay saved her from any major injury.
-It was pitch black, and Rosario didn’t know for how long she had been unconscious.
+It was pitch black, and Rosario didn’t know how long she had been unconscious.
 Worried about having hit her head during the fall, she slowly sat and then tried to stand up.
 Other than the disorientation that came from being in total darkness, she didn’t feel unwell.

 The hay she had fallen on was damp, and the air felt heavy and humid.
-She touched her arms and felt some bumps over her skin.
+She touched her arms and felt some bumps on her skin.
 Only then did she realize the crawling wasn’t just her imagination: small slippery things about the size of a fingernail were all over her arms, neck, and face.
 She immediately started slapping them away.
 They felt like slugs or leeches, but in the darkness, she could not tell.
 Whatever they were, they didn’t seem to bite or hurt her in any way, but the sensation was still unpleasant.

 This one was at least twice the size, fatter, and with a series of stems pointing up from the top, each carrying what looked like a seed pod.
 Back in the power plant, she remembered the monster having a dark green color with white specks, but in the semi-darkness, she had paid little attention to it.
-Now she realized the lighter marks were not coloring but small creeping creatures that resembled maggots; they were all over the plant and the cellar, and over her skin just a moment ago.
+Now she realized the lighter marks were not coloring but small, creeping creatures that resembled maggots; they were all over the plant and the cellar, and over her skin just a moment ago.

 Rosario wished the horror ended there, but right below the plant lay two bodies, and she recognized them as Emilia and Noah, the two crystalsmiths she was supposed to meet that morning, but had entered the castle before her.